 As if the legality of cannabis per state wasn’t difficult enough to understand, there are now cannabinoids that are legal nationwide.
 Hemp-Derived CBD products have the ability to be shipped across the nation.
 However, this has caused the line of legal vs. illegal to be blurred.
-Cannabis-derived CBD and hemp-derived CBD are very similar in the eyes of those who see the benefits of cannabis.
+Cannabis-derived CBD and hemp-derived CBD are very similar in the eyes of those who see the positives in cannabis.
 To the law, there is a drastic difference between the two.
-It is important to know the legal and medical differences involved with these two sources of CBD, so we’ve put together a guide to help you navigate this tricky distinction.
+It’s important to know the differences involved with these two sources of CBD in terms of the law and their effects, so we’ve put together a guide to help you navigate this tricky distinction.

 Cannabis-derived CBD is what most people who can buy legal cannabis are consuming.
 To put it in the most basic definition, cannabis-derived CBD must be sold in a licensed dispensary.
 In order for a product to be sold in a dispensary, it must be compliant with all of the state’s marijuana regulations.
 This means that the cannabis-derived CBD products sold in a dispensary must be lab-tested, packaged in child-proof containers, must be tracked in METRC from the beginning stages of the plant, and they need to be sold behind the budtender’s counter.